 Ajira herself wants to advance in the Mages Guild and has requested I bring her samples of local mushrooms.
 Luminous Russula, Violet Coprinus, Bunglar's Bane, and Hypha Facia.
 This proved to be a simple task as I already had at least one of each of these.
 She gave me some cheap healing potions in return.
 Next Ajira asked my help to sabotage Galbedir's research by placing a fake soul gem in her desk, which is a rather underhanded way for her to lift herself up but at least it doesn't require theft.
 Next Ajira wants me to bring her samples of Gold Kanet, Stoneflower Petals, Willow Anther, and Heather.
 For these I really do need to do some collecting.
 Supposedly these can all be found on the shores of Lake Amaya, which is southeast of Balmora past Fort Moonmoth in the direction of Suran.

 I took a small detour out of Balmora to investigate the poachers at the Shulk Egg Mine.
+I must say I'm not very fond of Kwama.
+The bloody worms are a nuisance everywhere I go so entering one of their nests is not my idea of a good time.
+I think I prefer the company of rats.
 The poachers were easy enough to identify as they attacked me at once when I stumbled upon their activities.

 My next orders for the Fighters Guild are to head to the Caldera Mining Company to kill four Telvanni agents named Alynu Aralen, Sathasa Nerothren, Fothyna Herothran and Alveleg.